CE-Programming/toolchain/docs/static/hardware.rst

 ^^^^^^

 The calculator has a USB port, of course, but the toolchain does not yet support it.
+Work on a USB driver is ongoing in the :code:`usbdrvce` branch on the toolchain.

 The :code:`sys/basicusb.h` allows you to check if the battery is currently being charged, and that's about it.

+Protected Hardware
+^^^^^^^^^^^^^^^^^^

+Some of the calculator's hardware is protected, meaning normal programs cannot access it.
+The protection is linked to the protection on the flash chip (mentioned above), and the intention is that only the calculator's operating system can access protected hardware.

+- The calculator has an SHA accelerator block.
+  For some reason it is protected, so there isn't much useful to say about it.
+- System configuration and power control are protected.
+- In some markets, the CE comes with an additional LED on the front that blinks when the calculator is in exam mode.
+  Naturally, user programs cannot activate this LED to prevent programs from faking exam mode.

 Wait States
 ^^^^^^^^^^^